Sponsored by Tourism Singapore

 Traditional Singapore breakfast

 It consists of runny eggs and kaya toast with a mug of strong traditional coffee (kopi) sweetened with condensed milk.
-This is a sweet breakfast and total opposite to my normal morning green smoothie.
+This is a sweet breakfast and the total opposite of my normal morning green smoothie.

 I could not finish mine, but I did enjoy a few bites.